Paris Green (Boardwalk Empire): Plot

-Van Alden continues to question Sebso's lies about the informant's death, prompting Sebso to contact Nucky for advice.
+Van Alden continues to question Sebso's lies about the witness' death, prompting Sebso to contact Nucky for advice.
 Nucky tells him about an illegal still on the outskirts of Atlantic City and suggests Sebso convince Van Alden to refocus his attention.
 As they look for the still, the two agents come upon a black church's river baptism, prompting Van Alden to shed tears.
 Sebso, who is Jewish, puts in for a transfer to Detroit and confronts Van Alden about his paranoia, hostility, and anti-Semitism.
-Exasperated in spite of his actual guilt, Sebso demands to know how he might earn back his trust before leaving.
+Exasperated in spite of his actual guilt, Sebso demands to know how he might earn back Van Alden's trust before leaving.
 In response, Van Alden brings him to the river and bullies the smaller man into being baptized.
 Driven into a religious frenzy by Sebso's refusal to "repent", Van Alden dunks him underwater repeatedly and ends up drowning him.
-Van Alden declares to the crowd that "divine justice" has been done, brandishes his gun, and calmly walks away.
+He declares to the crowd that "divine justice" has been done, brandishes his gun, and calmly walks away.

 Gillian asks Jimmy to visit the dying Commodore, his biological father, which he does only reluctantly.
 Jimmy notes that Gillian was only thirteen years old when he was born, making him a child of rape.
 The Commodore tries to mollify Jimmy by telling him that "the wrong man is running this town", implying that Jimmy should supplant Nucky, whom Gillian reveals was the one who brought her to the Commodore decades previously while serving as sheriff.
 Jimmy decides to stay with his father as he passes away.
-The decision proves crucial, as Jimmy is present when the attending doctor detects significant amounts of arsenic (Paris Green) while testing a hair sample.
+This decision proves crucial, as Jimmy is present when the attending doctor detects significant amounts of arsenic (Paris Green) while testing a hair sample.
 The Commodore begins to recover, and Jimmy confronts Gillian with an empty canister of Paris Green pigment that he found in the trash.
 He reassures her of his support, whatever her intentions, but she remains silent.